nylas-samples/nylas-hacktoberfest-2023/readme.md

 Happy Hacktoberfest!
 Let's Build with Nylas :)

-Create and find code snippets for Nylas v3 authentication, calendar, webhooks and more.
+Create and find code snippets for Nylas v3 authentication, calendar, calendar events, webhooks and more.

 1. View code snippet ideas [in the issues list](https://github.com/nylas-samples/nylas-hacktoberfest-2023/issues).
 2. Check out our open source SDKs that are looking for contributions: